PennLINC/aslprep/docs/workflows.rst

 .. figure:: _static/sub-20589_ses-11245_task-rest_desc-carpetplot_asl.svg

    The preprocessed ASL with label and control.
-   The signal plots above the carpet plot are framewise diplacement (FD) and DVRAS.
+   The signal plots above the carpet plot are framewise displacement (FD) and DVRAS.

 .. _cbf_preproc: